Africa - Organised Crime Index

 Acknowledgments

-The Organised Crime Index was developed by a core team at the Global Initiative Against Transnational Organized Crime: Laura Adal, Lyes Tagziria, Kosyo Ivanov, Nina Kaysser, Tuesday Reitano, and Mark Shaw.
-Index development was also supported by Susanna Deetlefs, as Regional Coordinator.
-Credit to the GI-TOC Publications team and to Café.art.br for the design, visualisation and website.
-In the process of developing the second iteration of the tool, the team drew on the support and expertise of over 200 people and would like to express their sincere gratitude to colleagues, experts, reviewers and research assistants for their tireless efforts to expand on the 2019 Index to build a comprehensive and informative knowledge-sharing tool.
-Over a two-year period, experiences and informed opinions were exchanged, and lessons learned in order to capture data and information amid the unique set of circumstances of the global pandemic.
+The Organised Crime Index was developed by a core team at the Global Initiative Against Transnational Organized Crime: Laura Adal, Kosyo Ivanov, Nina Kaysser, Sarah Fares, Ebru Erkan, Chiara Gentili, Rumbi Matamba, Tuesday Reitano, and Mark Shaw.
+Index drafting was also supported by Catherine Moat, project manager for the ENACT project.
+Credit to the GI-TOC Publications and Multimedia team, Kristina Davidson and to Café.art.br for the design, visualisation and website.
+In the process of developing the third iteration of the tool, the team drew on the support and expertise of around 160 people and would like to express their sincere gratitude to colleagues, experts, reviewers and research assistants for their tireless efforts to expand on the 2021 Index to build a comprehensive and informative knowledge-sharing tool.
+Over a two-year period, experiences and informed opinions were exchanged, and lessons learned in order to capture data and information amid a unique set of global circumstances in 2022.
 It is with great hope that the tool allows for greater buy-in and collaboration in future iterations to build a larger evidence base from which stakeholders may draw in order to develop effective responses and ultimately successfully combat organised crime both in Africa and beyond.

 Final opinions, findings and conclusions do not necessarily constitute or imply expert endorsements, nor do they necessarily represent their respective institutions.